jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Run the tool and see if it works
 1. You can add multiple cruiseURL/paidPrice to track multiple cruises or rooms on a cruise
 1. If it is lower than you paid for and before final payment date, call your Travel Agent or Royal Caribbean (if you booked direct) and they will reduce the price.
 Be careful, you will lose the onboard credit you got in your first booking, if the new booking does not still offer it!
-1. Only tested on a Garuntee Cabin, where mutliple of same cabin exist for purchase.
+1. Only tested on a Guarantee Cabin, where multiple of same cabin exist for purchase.
 If you use for a specific room (like "You Pick the Room"), if that room is booked the code will notify you.
-Have not tried to figure out if I can scan for an available room in the same class.
 Suggest picking a GTY room for this code and use that as an indicator if your "pick you room" room changed, even though it may not correlate.
+I may try to add the capability to scan for an available room in the same class.
-1. If you only want to check the cruise prices, you do not need to have your `accountInfo` and/or `apprise` in your config file, as they are not nessesary.
+1. If you only want to check the cruise prices, you do not need to have your `accountInfo` and/or `apprise` in your config file, as they are not necessary.

 ## Apprise (Optional)
 1. Review documentation for apprise at: https://github.com/caronc/apprise